Giving health providers a way to easily order immunizations that are due for their patients

-I started the project by researching how ordering worked in the current system.
-I spent several weeks tinkering around in the system, reading help documentation, and consulting with experts.
-I ran several focus groups with existing users.
+I first researched how ordering worked in the current system.
+I spent time tinkering around in the system, reading help documentation, and consulting with subject matter experts.
+I ran a biweekly focus group with existing users.

-I built wireframes in Figma based on the user feedback that was collected.
-The wireframes needed to follow the guidelines from the company's design pattern library.
+I created wireframes in Figma based on the user feedback that was collected.
+The wireframes followed the guidelines from the company's design pattern library.

 I conducted usability tests with several customers to see if the proposed solution fit their needs and expectations.
-Testers included both MAs and Pediatricians, primarily focusing on the pediatric schedule.
+Testers included both MAs and Pediatricians, primarily focusing on the CDC immunization schedule.

-I refined the designs based on what I learned from the usability testing sessions.
+I refined the designs based on the usability issues discovered in testing.
 Testing and redesign went through several iterations to get to the final solution.

 Finalized designs were handed off to the development team to code.